notaryproject/notation/specs/commandline/verify.md

   -h,  --help                        help for verify -p,  --password string             password for registry operations (default to $NOTATION_PASSWORD if not specified)
-       --plain-http                  registry access via plain HTTP -c,  --plugin-config stringArray   {key}={value} pairs that are passed as it is to a plugin, if the verification is associated with a verification plugin, refer plugin documentation to set appropriate values
+       --plain-http                  registry access via plain HTTP
+       --plugin-config stringArray   {key}={value} pairs that are passed as it is to a plugin, if the verification is associated with a verification plugin, refer plugin documentation to set appropriate values
   -u,  --username string             username for registry operations (default to $NOTATION_USERNAME if not specified) -m,  --user-metadata stringArray   user defined {key}={value} pairs that must be present in the signature for successful verification if provided
   -v,  --verbose                     verbose mode